 An isolation valve and non-return valve must be installed on the cold water line to the water heater.
-An acceptable arrangement is shown in the diagram on page 45.
-Refer also to "Hot Water Delivery" on page 28 and to "Mains Water Supply" on page 26.
-The plumbing arrangements for the cold water inlet, tempered water and hot water outlets are shown on page 46.
-The solar hot and solar cold pipe connections are shown on page 48.
+An acceptable arrangement is shown in the diagram.
+Refer also to "Hot Water Delivery" on page 27 and to "Mains Water Supply" on page 25.
+The solar hot and solar cold pipe connections are shown on page 40.